faim-lab/asterism/prototypes/README.md

 These are some prototypes of games made with Asterism.

 - `paddles`: remake of Atari Pong.
 Outputs to a framebuffer using the Pixels crate, as well as the terminal.
 Logics used: control, physics, collision, resource.
+- `air_hockey`: Paddles, but flipped 180 degrees and with both horizontal and vertical movement.
+Logics used: control, physics, collision, resource.
-- `paddles-macroquad`: Same as above, but with the crate =macroquad= for rendering to move away from framebuffer graphics.
+- `paddles-macroquad`: Same as above, but with the crate `macroquad` for rendering to move away from framebuffer graphics.
 - `jumper`: simple 2d platformer.
 Outputs to a framebuffer using the Pixels crate.
 Logics used: control, physics, collision, entity-state.
 - `maze-minigame`: top-down navigation game.
 Outputs to a framebuffer using the Pixels crate.
 Has some destroyable items and portals (from Portal 2).
 Logics used: collision, resource, linking.
     - Collision and physics aren't currently implemented with Asterism.